LogECMem uses a hybrid method of in-place update and Parity logging (PL) for parity updates.

 - PL: logging the parity deltas (But PL is designed for disk-based systems

-So they built LogECMem by in-place update and PL.
+So they built LogECMem by in-place update for XOR parity in DRAM and PL for other parities.

 Like buffer logging of RAMCloud, they use buffer logging for other parity chunks to accelerate writes: